To stop receiving postal mailings from Mint Velvet email firstname.lastname@example.org with your name, address and postcode

 1. Who we are

-We are Sabre Retail Fashion Limited (“us/we”) and we control the Mint Velvet website and all of our stores (except for certain international franchised stores).
+We are Sabre Retail Fashion Limited (“us/we”) and we control the Mint Velvet website and all of our stores.

 We are an English company with registered company number: 7920155 and our registered office is at St John’s Place, Easton Street, High Wycombe, Bucks, HP11 1NL.
 We are the data controller responsible for your personal information and we are registered at the UK Information Commissioner’s Office with registration number Z3291584.